starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

   is the app/library umbrella for framework-neutral authoring concepts, not every public lifecycle API.
 No service re-export, manifest, export, or artifact change was made.
 - **6e.
-Modifier cleanup:** decide whether modifier stays internal evidence, shrinks, or needs separate npm deprecation policy.
+Modifier cleanup:** completed docs-only. `@starbeam/modifier` stays
+  internal historical evidence.
+Repo removal and npm deprecation are separate follow-ups and were not performed in this PER.
 - **6f.
 Renderer confirmation:** confirm renderer's adapter-author boundary now that element-resource setup moved there.